SpontanCombust/witcherscript-ide/docs/user-manual/diagnostic-index.md

 ### `project-dependency-name-not-found`

 Dependency in the `witcherscript.toml` manifest file could not be found in any of the [repositories](project-system.md#content-repositories).
+Make sure that the name of the dependency is correct.
+It should correspond to the name of the project or name of the directory if it's raw content.

 ```toml title="witcherscript.toml" hl_lines="2"
 [dependencies]